Ramanaathan2000/Phonepe_Pulse_Data_Visualization/README.md

 # Step 6:
 # Data retrieval:
-Finally if needed Using the "postgresql-connector-python" library to connect to the postgreSQL database and fetch the data into a Pandas dataframe and displayed my output in streamlit.
+Finally if needed Using the "postgresql-connector-python" library to connect to the POSTGRESQL database and fetch the data into a Pandas dataframe and displayed my output in streamlit.